 5. A dinghy is fair game on the beach.
 We’ve heard from cruisers that dinghies and outboard engines are hot commodities down here.
 We haven’t encountered any thieves, but… When we were anchored in San Blas we landed our dinghy on the beach and returned a few hours later to find three stray dogs peeing on and in and around our dinghy.
 In Melaque we pulled the dinghy onto the beach and walked a block into town to the nearest bank.
 A few minutes later we caught two young boys trying to push our dinghy into the pounding surf.
 Their mom was watching a few yards away, approvingly.

-Lately I’ve been dreaming about cars… Cars with leather bucket seats that you sink down into; cars with power windows that keep the rain out and air conditioning in; cars with windshields, cars with tires, cars with trunks, cars with backseats.
+Lately, I’ve been dreaming about cars… Cars with leather bucket seats that you sink down into; cars with power windows that keep the rain out and air conditioning in; cars with windshields, cars with tires, cars with trunks, cars with backseats.
+My friend from Kansas has recently purchased a brand new Wichita Buick Enclave.
+There’s something quite special about driving a new vehicle for the first time that just can’t compare isn’t there?

-But, then again, in a car, you don’t feel the wind on your face when you drive down the road; you’re inside even when it’s beautiful outside; you can’t commute on the water; and you have to deal with traffic, stoplights, and speed limits.
-And you definitely can’t anchor a car just outside the surf break and paddle into the line-up.
+But, then again, in a car, you don’t feel the wind on your face when you drive down the road; you’re inside even when it’s beautiful outside; you can’t commute on the water; and you have to deal with traffic, stoplights, speed limits and road safety.
+A small accident on the road can end up with you spending hours researching lawyers just so you know your options, whereas in the water it’s much easier to stay safe and away from others.
+And maybe the biggest reason of all; you can’t anchor a car just outside the surf break and paddle into the line-up.

 It might be rough and wet, but I guess I won’t trade-in my dinghy for a car anytime soon.
 For now, I’ll just hang on and enjoy the ride.